EAGer: Entropy-Aware GEneRation for Adaptive Inference-Time Scaling: Introduction

 Recent advances in large language models (LLMs) have led to substantial improvements in complex reasoning tasks, particularly with the adoption of chain-of-thought (CoT) prompting~\citep{NEURIPS2022_9d560961}.
 Such tasks often admit multiple valid reasoning paths that converge to the same correct solution~\citep{Stanovich_West_2002}.
 Rather than relying on a single greedy decoding path, the single generation can be replaced by multiple sampled candidate sequences, thereby producing a diverse set of reasoning paths and corresponding final answers~\citep{Self-Consistency2023}.
 This strategy has been shown to enhance performance on challenging reasoning problems: by exploring multiple reasoning paths, the model reduces its reliance on the stochasticity of a single greedy generation and increases the likelihood of arriving at a correct solution.

 Despite its success, CoTs introduce an inherent computational inefficiency: reasoning sequences tend to be long, and a large portion of the tokens generated are predictable continuations rather than genuine decision points~\citep{wang20258020rulehighentropyminority}.
 This inefficiency is amplified in approaches that explore multiple reasoning paths in parallel, where each path independently regenerates identical prefixes before diverging.
 For prompts with simple problems, many of these paths converge to the same solution with little variation, resulting in redundant computation.
 For more complex prompts, however, the diversity of reasoning paths becomes crucial, and additional generations may be necessary to discover a correct solution~\citep{snell2024scaling, muennighoff2025s1simpletesttimescaling}.
 This observation suggests that a per-problem decision to let or not let the model explore alternative paths would be desirable.
 We argue that such decision can be guided by monitoring model uncertainty during generation towards an adaptive allocation of computating budget.
-Intuitively, when the model’s predictions are confident and stable, only a few candidate sequences are needed, while at points of high uncertainty, where multiple reasoning paths are plausible, additional exploration becomes critical.
+Intuitively, when the model's predictions are confident and stable, only a few candidate sequences are needed, while at points of high uncertainty, where multiple reasoning paths are plausible, additional exploration becomes critical.

 To address these issues, we introduce \textbf{\eager{}}, an \textbf{Entropy-Aware Generation} method that monitors token-level uncertainty during decoding to guide where new parallel reasoning traces should start.
 By branching only at high-entropy tokens, we avoid regenerating identical low-entropy continuations, substantially reducing computation overhead without sacrificing coverage of diverse reasoning traces.
-Furthermore, reducing the parallel samples for \emph{easy} prompts, \eager{} dynamically allocates the unused sampling budget towards more challenging ones, maximizing the benefits of inference-time scaling for difficult prompts.\footnote{Code and data: \ificlrfinal \url{https://github.com/DanielSc4/EAGer} \else released upon acceptance\fi .}
+Furthermore, reducing the parallel samples for \emph{easy} prompts, \eager{} dynamically allocates the unused sampling budget towards more challenging ones, maximizing the benefits of inference-time scaling for difficult prompts.\footnote{Code and data are available at \url{https://github.com/DanielSc4/EAGer}.}

 We evaluate \eager{} on a diverse set of benchmarks, spanning from complex math problems to science-related questions and code generation tasks.
 All the tested LMs, from the smallest 3B to the biggest 20B parameter model, show a performance boost of up to 37\% when using \eager{} compared to our baseline \default{} setting.